 WINTER The lush hills of the growing season become even more serene during winter.
 Light snow on cultivated fields can make lovely images, whether in bright sun or during twilight hours, when pink and peach sunsets are common.
 Fog and mist is also common, especially near water in January through early March.

 Winter weather is highly variable, but in general, most years have a reasonable amount of snow to photograph, without being too overwhelming to drive in, at the lower elevations.
-Most agricultural field roads are "summer roads" which are not maintained for winter travel and many are completely impassible or closed in wet weather.
-Even if your dandy 4-wheeler can pass a muddy road, landowners and farmers do not appreciate ruts being created in their field roads, so bring cross country skis, snowshoes and/or tall mud boots if you want to get off the main roads during the wetter seasons.
+Most agricultural field roads are "summer roads" which are not maintained for winter travel and most are completely impassible or closed in wet weather.
+Even if your dandy 4-wheel drive vehicle can traverse a muddy road, landowners and farmers do not appreciate ruts being created in their field roads.
+So bring cross country skis, snowshoes, and/or tall mud boots if you want to get off the main roads during the wetter seasons.
 Skies can be overcast for long periods in winter, but black and white and other photographic styles that don't rely on over-saturation of colors can result in stunning winter scenes.

 Encourage Your Creativity A good rule for all photography is to think outside the box and inside your own head.
 Popular photographic locations are often photographed over and over again in the same ways by many people.
 This is somewhat human nature; we see a photograph we love that makes us want to visit a place and then it's hard to "see" the place in a unique way, in our own way.
 Don't just shoot the scenes you've seen before in pictures; instead, make the subject your own, try to see it through your own eyes and with your own creative spirit.
 Regarding the Palouse in particular: remember, it's not just about the hills!
 Seek images that go beyond the classic green rolling hills scene.